Michael Shermer: Early life and education

 Michael Brant Shermer was born on September 8, 1954, in Los Angeles, California.
 He is partly of Greek and German ancestry.
 Shermer was raised in Southern California, primarily in the La Cañada Flintridge area.
 His parents divorced when he was four and later remarried.
 He has a step-sister, two step-brothers, and two half-sisters.

 Shermer attended Sunday school but said he was otherwise raised in a non religious household.
 He began his senior year of high school in 1971, when the evangelical movement in the United States was growing in popularity.
 At the behest of a friend, Shermer embraced Christianity.
 He attended the Presbyterian Church in Glendale, California and observed a sermon delivered by a "dynamic and histrionic preacher" who encouraged him to come forward to be saved.
 For seven years, Shermer evangelized door-to-door.
 He also attended an informal Christian fellowship at "The Barn" in La Crescenta, California, where he described enjoying the social aspects of religion, especially the theological debates.

 In 1972, he graduated from Crescenta Valley High School and enrolled at Pepperdine University, intending to pursue Christian theology.
-Shermer changed majors to psychology once he learned a doctorate in theology required proficiency in Hebrew, Greek, Latin, and Aramaic.
+Shermer changed majors to psychology once he learned that a doctorate in theology required proficiency in Hebrew, Greek, Latin, and Aramaic.
 He completed his BA in psychology at Pepperdine in 1976.

 Shermer went on to study experimental psychology at California State University, Fullerton.
 Discussions with his professors, along with studies in the natural and social sciences, led him to question his religious beliefs.
 Fueled by what he perceived to be the intolerance generated by the absolute morality taught in his religious studies; the hypocrisy in what many believers preached and what they practiced; and a growing awareness of other religious beliefs that were determined by the temporal, geographic, and cultural circumstances in which their adherents were born, he abandoned his religious views halfway through graduate school.

 Shermer attributed the paralysis of his college girlfriend as a key point when he lost faith.
 After she was in an automobile accident that broke her back and rendered her paralyzed from the waist down, Shermer relayed, "If anyone deserved to be healed it was her, and nothing happened, so I just thought there was probably no God at all."

 He earned an MA degree in psychology from California State University, Fullerton in 1978.